TariqSaiyad/drupal-fetch/README.md

 ### Accessing referenced fields

-- Some fields are Drupal Entities themselves.
+- Some fields are Drupal entities themselves.
 - However, these objects can get really large, so we can request only the required properties as below:

 #### Media Entity